crillab/gophersat/README.md

 Gophersat can be used as a standalone solver (reading DIMACS CNF files from a file or standard input) or as a library in any go program.

+Gophersat is now also able to read and solve general boolean formulas, not only problems represented in the user-unfriendly DIMACS format.

 ## What is a SAT solver?
 What is the SAT problem?
 SAT, which stands for *Boolean Satisfiability Problem*, is the canonical